Table of Contents

 Looking at it, it is slightly taller than the Chardonnay glass, making it look narrower.
 It also has a smaller rim that guides the wine to the center and at the back of the mouth so as to not overwhelm the sweetness.
 The tall and tapered top design helps keep the fruity aromas at the upper part of the bowl and the stem keeps the wine chilled.

 Among the white wine glasses, the Montrachet glass is the only one that has a fish bowl-shaped bow with a width of a whopping 4.8 inches.
 It can hold about 18 ounces of wine and is 7 inches tall.
-It is perfect for wine that have complex flavors like Montrachet, White Burgundy, Corton-Charlemagne and Meursault.
+It is perfect for wine that has complex flavors like Montrachet, White Burgundy, Corton-Charlemagne, and Meursault.

 The wide bowl helps in combining the complexities with enough air so they would open up and release the wonderful range of aromas and emphasizes the creamy texture.
 It also allows the wine to flow smoothly from the tongue’s edges to the palate so the drinker can taste the sourness and acidity.